 - Generalized Anxiety Disorder Test

 - Adult ADHD Test

 - Schizophrenia Test

-    Purpose of Mental Health Assessment
+Purpose of a Mental Health Assessment

 Screening is a type of mental health assessment, one completed very early in the therapeutic process.
 Other assessments, sometimes called measurements, appraisals, or tests, take place throughout the process.
 In general, mental health assessments are used for:

 Assessment can be informal or formal, standardized or non-standardized, self-report or therapist-administered.
 It can be conducted at any stage of the counseling process (prior to beginning, beginning, middle, end, and throughout the entire process).
 Indeed, there are many ways for people to come to understand what's happening related to their mental health as well as the scope of the trouble.
 In most cases, a variety of mental health assessment tools are used to gather as much information as possible.